-The Disciplined Agile (DA) framework takes a goal-driven approach (some people like to call this a capability-driven approach or even a vector-driven approach).
-The purpose of DA’s goal-driven approach is that it guides people through the process-related decisions that they need to make to tailor and scale agile strategies to address the context of the situation that they face.
+The Disciplined Agile (DA) toolkit takes a goal-driven approach (some people like to call this a capability-driven approach or even a vector-driven approach).
+The purpose of DA’s goal-driven approach is that it guides people through the process-related decisions that they need to make to tailor and scale agile strategies, given the context of the situation that they face, to achieve the outcomes that they desire.
+This supports the DA principle that Choice is Good.
 This is important because every team faces a unique situation.
 Teams vary in size, they vary in the way that they are geographically or organizationally distributed, they vary by the domain and technical complexity that they face, and they vary by the compliancy issues that are relevant to them.
 Furthermore, teams are made up of unique individuals, each of whom has a set of unique skills and experiences.
-In short, because each agile team finds itself in a unique situation the team must find a way to effectively tailor the way that they work to best face that situation.
-DA’s goal driven strategy is a light-weight approach to providing advice for such process tailoring.
+In short, because each agile team finds itself in a unique situation the team must find a way to effectively tailor the way that they work to best face that situation – This reflects the DA principle Context Counts.
+DA’s goal-driven strategy is a light-weight approach to providing advice for such process tailoring.

 This article is organized into the following topics:

 Figure 1.
-The process goals of Disciplined Agile Delivery (DAD).
+The process goals of Disciplined Agile Delivery (DAD) (click to enlarge image).

 Table 1.
 The Process Goals of Disciplined Agile Delivery (DAD).